Illuztrado/TownBoard/README.md

 # TownBoard
 TownBoard: A social platform enabling users to share announcements and mini-blogs about initiatives, projects, and accomplishments within an organization.
-Built with Node.js+Express.js, MongoDB, Google OAuth 2.0, Handlebars, CSS + MaterializeCSS

 ## Technologies utilized
 **Built with**: JavaScript, Node.js, Express.js, MongoDB, Google OAuth 2.0, Handlebars, CSS + MaterializeCSS